jamestiotio/ehp/game/docs/docs.md

     | Rc    | R7          | R8       | R8   | R15          | TO   | TO   | FROM |

     + NOTE: CHOOSING and CHECK form a loop to choose how much to split.
 Only when POWERUP button is pressed to confirm the choice, it will move on to do SUB, ADD and MOD.
     + The ALU output from CHECK FROM>X will determine the next state.
-1 - moves on to 2?/3?/4?.
-0 - goes back to 1?
+If 1, move on to 2?/3?/4?.
+If 0, go back to 1?.

 ### Table 2.4: CHECK P1/P2